ioanazelko/dustfizz3D/README.md

 ## Data

-Download the data folder from https://drive.google.com/drive/folders/15HqiBD3hKOHF-fGXfvozS2WxoglhyAET?usp=sharing and save it under a name of your choice.
+Download the data folder from https://www.dropbox.com/scl/fo/qsjiv5ejktmnyr14jc11s/AAUyIkXYCCnQkOWOujUYrRg?rlkey=fl9v14efr5irha85u26n0cg1w&st=yqxh9xfw&dl=0 and save it under a name of your choice.
 Set the data location in `general_settings.json` to match to the folder path you chose above.

 ## Testing the installation

+Note: please make sure you have at least 10GB of RAM.
 Please run the script
 `sky_analysis.py`